forwinder15/learndiesels/content/posts/2019-05-20--9-point-checklist-for-diesel-engines-with-low-power/index.md

 This is a common problem with really many different causes **depending on the symptoms**.
 You might also say it is not pulling under a load.
 However you describe it, loss of power in an over the road truck or a piece of equipment can be dangerous or even fatal depending on the circumstances.

-What causes a diesel engine to lose power? **These are the 9 most common causes of low power in diesel engines: Check engine light, Dirty fuel filter, Intake air leak or restriction, Plugged exhaust, Malfunctioning throttle pedal, Failing injectors, Low fuel pressure, Malfunctioning Turbo, and Internal engine problems.**
+What causes a diesel engine to lose power? **1.
+Dirty fuel filter 2.
+Check engine light 3.
+Intake air leak or restriction 4.
+Plugged exhaust 5.
+Malfunctioning throttle pedal 6.
+Failing injectors 7.
+Low fuel pressure 8.
+Malfunctioning Turbo 9.
+Internal engine problems.**

+## 1. Dirty Fuel Filter

+A very common reason for low power complaints is the **fuel filter.** After the filter gets dirty beyond its limit, it will not operate effectively.
+Once it is clogged, it is going to cause you problems.

+It is a good idea with any power complaint to go ahead and change the fuel filters.
+You never know what it has got into from the fuel.
+The tank could have had some water in it or trash stirred up by something hitting the tank.
+There are all sorts of ways for trash and water to get in, and that is why you have the filters in the first place.

+Most diesel engines will have a primary and a secondary filter.
+I recommend always changing both together.
+You may be tempted to change just the secondary since it is easier to get to, but it is better to do both, especially when there has been a complaint about power.
+If that fixes the problem, you should empty the filters and see what was causing the issues.
+You may need to drain the tank if there is a substantial amount of water or trash in it.

-## 1. Check engine light
+## 2. Check engine light

 You might be thinking, well, duh! 🙄 Well, read on before you judge.
 A check engine light indicates that there is an issue with the systems or sensors on your system.
 If it is on, start here and see why.